lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Zander** _(02-Jul-18 06:54 PM)_

+_Emmett clutches the bag and sniffs it, recoiling in disgust._

 > THIS ISN'T GRASS, IS IT?

 **Bagelwrecker** _(02-Jul-18 06:54 PM)_

+_Seth raises his communicator to his mouth._

-> Just so you know Mickey Mouse's Ghost is following us.
+> Just so you know, Mickey Mouse's Ghost is following us.

+_He lowers his watch._

 > Yes it is.

 **Tom Thompson** _(02-Jul-18 06:55 PM)_

-@Magic8Ball does Micky mouse ghost make the owner of the jewel go into a grave yard
+@Magic8Ball does Micky mouse ghost make the owner of the jewel go into a grave yard?

 **Magic8Ball** _(02-Jul-18 06:55 PM)_